-Excluding the DPIP, the Main Panel PWA contains all 6 of the submodule PWB's.
+Excluding the DPIP, the Main Panel PWA (137338) contains all 8 of the submodule PWB's except the Output filter board (137333) which is in it's own panel.

 The one piece chassis incorporates the PWB mounting and acts as a heat sink as well as provide mounting for the DPIP input panel, power panel and rear cover.
 The junction between the chassis and panels as well as chassis and cover are sealed with flexible rubber gaskets in order to provide moisture resistance.
 The gasket used on the DPIP panel is made of electrically conductive material required for ESD immunity and is light gray in color for differentiation from the black power panel gasket of the same size and shape.